 Acupuncture is an alternative treatment that involves inserting thin needles into specific acupoints on the body.
 Sometimes electrical stimulation is applied to the needles after insertion, which is called electroacupuncture.

-The study noted that patients showed greater response to tactile stimulation (like sensory reeducation exercises) than electroacupuncture, but both enhanced neuroplasticity and recovery from stroke.
+Studies have shown that electroacupuncture helps encourage neuroplasticity in stroke patients with somatosensory effects, such as numbness.
+The study we’ve linked noted that patients showed greater response to tactile stimulation (like sensory retraining exercises) than electroacupuncture, but both enhanced neuroplasticity and recovery from stroke.

 4. Mirror Therapy

-Recovering Sensation & Feeling After Stroke
+Recovering Sensation After Stroke

 Numbness after stroke occurs when the brain cannot correctly process sensory input from the skin and the environment.
 This is not caused by issues with the skin itself, but rather by changes in the brain’s ability to process sensory information.
 This happens when a stroke causes damage to the areas of the brain responsible for sensation, such as the thalamus, parietal lobe, and occipital lobe.

 Sometimes sensation returns on its own through spontaneous recovery, generally returning in the first 3-6 months after injury.
 Other times, rehabilitation is required to boost neuroplasticity and retrain the brain to process sensory information.
 This can help improve your sense of touch and can also be used to reduce other sensory issues such as hypersensitivity.